Globski/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 | copy_list       | Returns a copy of a list. |
 | LockedClass     | Prevents dynamic creation of attributes. |

+## Additional Note

+1. **Everything is an Object**: In Python, all data types are objects, which means they have identity, type, and value.

+2. **Immutable vs Mutable**:
+   - **Immutable**: Objects that cannot be changed after creation (e.g., integers, strings, tuples).
+   - **Mutable**: Objects that can be modified (e.g., lists, dictionaries, sets).

+3. **Reference and Assignment**:
+   - Assigning a variable creates a reference to an object, not a copy.
+   - Aliasing occurs when two variables refer to the same object.

+4. **Memory and Identifiers**: Every object has a unique identifier, which can be accessed using the `id()` function.

+5. **Why Python is Awesome**: Emphasizes readability, simplicity, and a vast ecosystem.

+6. **Object vs Class**: A class is a blueprint; an object is an instance of that class.

+7. **References and Aliasing**:
+   - To check if two variables are identical, use `a is b`.
+   - To see if two variables point to the same object, again use `a is b`.

+8. **Memory Management**: Use the `id()` function to display a variable's identifier.

+10. **What is an object?**
+   An object is an instance of a class, containing data and methods.

+11. **What is the difference between a class and an object?**
+   A class is a blueprint for creating objects; an object is an instantiated class.

+12. **What is an immutable object?**
+   An immutable object is one whose state cannot be modified after it is created.

+13. **How to check if two variables are linked to the same object?**
+   Use `a is b` to check if both variables reference the same object.

+14. **How to display the variable identifier?**
+   Use `id(variable)` to display the memory address of the variable.

 ## Tasks

 0. Who am I?